cite-architecture/cts-sns-registry/README.md

 ## Submission process

-To propose a new CTS URN subnamepace, file a new issue in this repository's issue tracker using the template to "Propose new CTS URN subnamepaces".
+-  To propose a **new CTS URN subnamepace**, file a new issue in this repository's issue tracker using the template to "Propose new CTS URN subnamepaces".
+-  To **update data for an existing CTS URN subnamespace**,  file a new issue in this repository's issue tracker using the template to "Update existing subnamespace record".

 You will be automatically notified of the result when the proposal has been processed.